By Gustavoblalmiras • Last updated: March 2026

 - spare socks/gloves (wet fabric speeds heat loss)

-- pain reliever if appropriate for you
+- pain relief medicine only if appropriate for you (follow label directions)

 Medications (often overlooked)